 For days, I’d been trying to think of a unique Father’s Day card idea for the hooligans to make for their dads.
 I wanted something different than all the other kid-made Father’s Day cards I had seen out there.
 The necktie card is a classic, and we’ve made a couple of those.
 We have this scented necktie card that smells just like Dad does after a shave, and we have this fabric shirt and tie card.
-I thought it would be fun for the kids kids to make something more original for their dads this year.
+I thought it would be fun for the kids kids to make an entirely different card for their dads this year.

 Well, the other day, the kids were dyeing paper towels with liquid watercolours.
 It’s one of their favourite art processes.
 It’s a really fun and easy art technique and the results have a tie-dye look to them.
 In the past, we’ve used the process to make tie-dyed sun catchers and silhouette art.

 As the kids were colouring their paper towels, I got to thinking about what we could make with them, and that’s when the Father’s Day card idea came to me.

 We could turn our coloured paper towels into miniature tie-dyed t-shirts and use them for our cards.
 After all, Dads and tees go hand and hand, right?
 Well, they do at our house anyway.
 My husband has more tee shirts than you can count.